FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB110]: Why?
+    MB110: Why?
 We can accept some relax rule in controlled environnement, but this not acceptable in deployement.
 I would adjust accordingly.

-    [VP]: Explain and discuss in BMWG.
+    VP: Explain and discuss in BMWG.

-    [MK]: Keeping as is.
+    MK: Keeping as is.
 It is a BMWG standard text that applies here.
-          You can see it verbatim in RFC 6815 (§7), RFC 6414 (§4.1), RFC
-          9004 (§8), and several BMWG Internet-Drafts.
-Its purpose is to remind implementers and testers that the device under test must not be re-configured into an unrealistic or less-secure state merely to obtain benchmark data — a principle that complements the adjacent sentence about avoiding “special benchmarking modes.”
+          You can see it verbatim in RFC 6815 (section 7), RFC 6414 (section 4.1), RFC 9004 (section 8), and several BMWG Internet-Drafts.
+Its purpose is to remind implementers and testers that the device under test must not be re-configured into an unrealistic or less-secure state merely to obtain benchmark data - a principle that complements the adjacent sentence about avoiding "special benchmarking modes."
 Including the sentence therefore maintains consistency with BMWG precedent and reinforces a key security expectation.